milo73/my-aitoolbox/README.md

-# Multi-lingual Transcription using Whisper
+# My AI Toolbox

-This is a simple web application that allows users to transcribe audio files into text using the [Whisper Automatic Speech Recognition (ASR) model](https://github.com/openai/whisper).
+This is a simple web application that allows users to do multiple things which I think are useful to me.
+Now it only contains a couple of tools like simpel chat, transciption and summization of audio file like meetings and a tool to get a summary of a webpage.
 The application is built using Streamlit and leverages OpenAI's Whisper to perform transcriptions.

 ## How to Use